Scott-Huston/Scott-Huston.github.io/index.md

 title: About me
 # subtitle:
 ---
+Hi!
 I'm a data scientist in the San Francisco Bay Area.

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history
+My hobbies include exploring random forests and playing with pandas.
+I like using data to solve problems for ambitious organizations.
+Optimizing for rate of change.